47degrees/freestyle-intro/deck/README.md

 - No previous CT knowledge or math foundations <!-- .element: class="fragment" -->
 - Leaving styles one is used to (ex.
 OOP) <!-- .element: class="fragment" -->
-- Lack of docs on how to properly use Monad Transformers and other techniques required to do concise FP. <!-- .element: class="fragment" -->
+- Lack of docs on how to properly use MTL/Tagless and other techniques required for concise FP. <!-- .element: class="fragment" -->
 - Rapid changing ecosystem <!-- .element: class="fragment" -->
-- Scala has not been designed to support first class typeclasses, sum types, etc. <!-- .element: class="fragment" -->
+- Scala's encoding <!-- .element: class="fragment" -->
-- Proliferation of IO-like types <!-- .element: class="fragment" -->
+- Lack of good examples where FP is applied <!-- .element: class="fragment" -->
-    - scala.concurrent.Future
-    - fs2.Task
-    - monix.eval.Task
-    - cats.effects.IO

 ---